In This Article

 • Check the higher education provider’s website to see if CSPs are offered for your course.
 Contact the institution directly if you’re unsure.

-• Ensure that you meet the eligibility criteria, including citizenship and residency requirements. - Submit a CSP application
+• Ensure that you meet the eligibility criteria, including citizenship and residency requirements. - Apply for your chosen course

 • Submit the electronic Commonwealth Assistance Form (eCAF) before the census date. -